informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

   - `markdown_name`: The markdown to use in place of the default heuristics for title of column.
   - `comment`: The tooltip to be used in place of the default heuristics for the column.
 Set this to `false` if you don't want any tooltip.
   - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+    - Currently the contextualized `comment_display` is only supported for tables in detailed context when they are part of foreign key.
   - `display`: The display settings to use for generating the value for this column.
 Please refer to [pseudo-columns display document](pseudo-column-display.md) for more information.
 The following are attributes that are applicable here:
      - `markdown_pattern`: The markdown pattern that can be used for generating a custom display for the related table.
 If this is missing, we're going to provided `row_markdown_pattern` in the `table-display` annotation for the custom display.
 And if it's missing from that annotation as well, Chaise will not provide any custom display.
      - `template_engine`: The template enginge that should be used for the `markdown_pattern`.